jeffpar/mandelbot/README.md

 the width of the page changes).
 This is commonly done by setting *widthStyle* to *100%*.

 Some Mandelbot IDs are associated with special styles; see [style.scss](/assets/css/style.scss).
-For example, the Mandelbot on the [mandelbot.net](http://mandelbot.net/) home page uses ID "default", which triggers the following:
+For example, the Mandelbot on the [mandelbot.net](http://mandelbot.net/) home page uses ID "default", which has been given the following CSS properties:

 	#default {
 	  background-color: #ffffff;